awsdocs/aws-kms-developer-guide/doc_source/resource-limits.md

 ## Key policy document size: 32 KB<a name="key-policy-limit"></a>

-The maximum length of each key policy document is 32 KB \(32,768 bytes\)\.
+The maximum length of each [key policy document](key-policies.md#key-policy-overview) is 32 KB \(32,768 bytes\)\.
 If you use a larger policy document to create or update the key policy for a CMK, the operation fails\.

-A [key policy document](key-policies.md#key-policy-overview) is a collection of policy statements in JSON format\.
-The statements in the key policy document determine who has permission to use the CMK and how they can use it\.
-You may also use IAM policies and grants to control access to the CMK, but every CMK must have a key policy document\.
+Unlike other AWS KMS quotas, this quota is not adjustable\.
+You cannot increase it by using Service Quotas or by creating a case in AWS Support\.
+If your key policy is approaching the limit, consider using [grants](grants.md) instead of policy statements\.
+Grants are particularly well suited to temporary or very specific permissions\.

 You use a key policy document whenever you create or change a key policy by using the [default view](key-policy-modifying.md#key-policy-modifying-how-to-console-default-view) or [policy view](key-policy-modifying.md#key-policy-modifying-how-to-console-policy-view) in the AWS Management Console, or the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation\.
 This quota applies to your key policy document, even if you use the [default view](key-policy-modifying.md#key-policy-modifying-how-to-console-default-view) in the AWS KMS console, where you don't edit the JSON statements directly\.